Violet-Evergarden704/python/lec17.md

 In scheme `define` is often used to create permanent things, like procedures or constant(eg. pi).

+In fact, we can add multiple expressions in a let, and only the **last** expression will be the value of the let.

 ## Example: Sierpinski's Triangle
 We can use built-in draw functions in scheme to draw pictures.